ChenFengJR/MSTM-FS/README.md

 This repository is released for our code and dataset in [our Inf.
 Sci.
 2023 paper](https://www.sciencedirect.com/science/article/pii/S0020025522015626?via%3Dihub).
 The dataset is contained within the folder  `data`, which includes the two visible-infrared test sets `1-vs-nir` and `2-vs-lwir`  and the negative pool `pascal-voc`.
 The main codes are written and run under `matlab` platform.

 ## Preliminary
-* Download toolbox, model , and datasets from Baidu netdisk.
+* Download toolbox, model, and datasets from Baidu netdisk.
 The following link is permanently effective.
 If you have any other requirements, please do not hesitate to contact me at chen_feng@hust.edu.cn.

   ```
   Link：https://pan.baidu.com/s/1_ypJ_Fdm8AUex9qkzvtM7g?pwd=j6mg